 I had some trouble with this pie!
 I tested it 4 or 5 different times.
-Honestly I lost count after the 3rd and everything after that was a blurry blueberry mess paired with overly emotional and weird pregnancy tears.
-Dramatic?
-Me?
-Never.
+Honestly I lost count after the 3rd and everything after that was a blurry blueberry mess.

-With my determination (but mostly a wicked craving for blueberry crumble pie) I conquered this little blueberry beast.
+With my determination (but mostly a craving for blueberry crumble pie) I conquered this little blueberry beast.
 The pesky little issue each time?
 Blueberry soup.
 Sloshy blueberry soup on top of a doughy uncooked pie crust topped with much-too-buttery crumble on top.
 Can there ever be too much butter?
 YES.
 I’ve seen it.
-And it’s ugly.
+And it’s not pretty.

 There are 3 components to this blueberry crumble pie.